-- DSL training is very unlikely to take place whilst there remains a threat of the COVID 19 virus.
+DSL training is very unlikely to take place whilst there remains a threat of the COVID 19 virus.

 For the period COVID-19 measures are in place, a DSL (or deputy) who has been trained will continue to be classed as a trained DSL (or deputy) even if they miss their refresher training.

+All existing school staff have had safeguarding training and have read part 1 of Keeping Children Safe in Education (2019).

+The DSL should communicate with staff any new local arrangements, so they know what to do if they are worried about a child.

+Where new staff are recruited, or new volunteers enter school name, they will continue to be provided with a safeguarding induction.

+If staff are deployed from another education or children's workforce setting to our school, we will take into account the DfE supplementary guidance on safeguarding children during the COVID-19 pandemic and will accept portability as long as the current employer confirms in writing that:-

+- the individual has been subject to an enhanced DBS and children's barred list Check - there are no known concerns about the individual's suitability to work with Children - there is no ongoing disciplinary investigation relating to that individual

+Upon arrival, they will be given a copy of the receiving setting's child protection policy, confirmation of local processes and confirmation of DSL arrangements.

-All existing school staff have had safeguarding training and have read part 1 of Keeping Children Safe in Education (2019). - The DSL should communicate with staff any new local arrangements, so they know what to do if they are worried about a child.
-Where new staff are recruited, or new volunteers enter Eastry CE Primary School, they will continue to be provided with a safeguarding induction. - If staff are deployed from another education or children's workforce setting to our school, we will take into account the DfE supplementary guidance on safeguarding children during the COVID-19 pandemic and will accept portability as long as the current employer confirms in writing that:- the individual has been subject to an enhanced DBS and children's barred list check there are no known concerns about the individual's suitability to work with children there is no ongoing disciplinary investigation relating to that individual. - Safer recruitment/volunteers and movement of staff It remains essential that people who are unsuitable are not allowed to enter the children's workforce or gain access to children. - When recruiting new staff, Eastry CE Primary School will continue to follow the relevant safer recruitment processes for their setting, including, as appropriate, relevant sections in part 3 of Keeping Children Safe in Education (2019) (KCSIE). - In response to COVID-19, the Disclosure and Barring Service (DBS) has made changes to its guidance on standard and enhanced DBS ID checking to minimise the need for face-to-face contact. - Where Eastry CE Primary School are utilising volunteers, we will continue to follow the checking and risk assessment process as set out in paragraphs 167 to 172 of KCSIE.
+Safer recruitment/volunteers and movement of staff

+It remains essential that people who are unsuitable are not allowed to enter the children's workforce or gain access to children.
+When recruiting new staff, We will continue to follow the relevant safer recruitment processes for their setting, including, as appropriate, relevant sections in part 3 of Keeping Children Safe in Education (2019) (KCSIE).

+In response to COVID-19, the Disclosure and Barring Service (DBS) has made changes to its guidance on standard and enhanced DBS ID checking to minimise the need for face-to-face contact.

+Where we are utilising volunteers, we will continue to follow the checking and risk assessment process as set out in paragraphs 167 to 172 of KCSIE.
 Under no circumstances will a volunteer who has not been checked be left unsupervised or allowed to work in regulated activity.

-Eastry CE Primary will continue to follow the legal duty to refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult.
-Full details can be found at paragraph 163 of KCSIE. - Eastry CE Primary School will continue to consider and make referrals to the Teaching Regulation Agency (TRA) as per paragraph 166 of KCSIE and the TRA's 'Teacher misconduct advice for making a referral.
+We will continue to follow the legal duty to refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult.
+Full details can be found at paragraph 163 of KCSIE.

+We will continue to consider and make referrals to the Teaching Regulation Agency (TRA) as per paragraph 166 of KCSIE and the TRA's 'Teacher misconduct advice for making a referral.

 During the COVID-19 period all referrals should be made by emailing Misconduct.Teacher@education.gov.uk

-- Whilst acknowledging the challenge of the current National emergency, it is essential from a safeguarding perspective that any school is aware, on any given day, which staff/volunteers will be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity. - As such, Eastry CE Primary School will continue to keep the single central record (SCR) up to date as outlined in paragraphs 148 to 156 in KCSIE.
+Whilst acknowledging the challenge of the current National Emergency, it is essential from a safeguarding perspective that any school is aware, on any given day, which staff/volunteers will be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.
+As such, we will continue to keep the single central record (SCR) up to date as outlined in paragraphs 148 to 156 in KCSIE.